·

 There are other ways to add more spice to your brush lettering, it’s not only about flourishes and bouncing.

-One of my favorite and pretty simple ways to do it is by creating a shadow, and you can see many different ways to do that in my post on 11 Ways To Add Shadow To Your Brush Lettering.
+One of my favorite and pretty simple ways to do it is by creating a shadow, and there are many creative and different ways to do that, each creating a slightly different effect.

 Apart from playing with ways to ad shadow, there are other tiny things you can do.